-The customer shall be provided the opportunity to complete a scheduling form online in order to prepare the technician for the repair.
+The customer shall be provided with the opportunity to complete a scheduling form online to prepare the technician for the repair.

-The customer shall receive an email confirming appointment date and time along with general instructions on how to back up their device, update to the latest software and be prepared for when the technician arrives.
+The customer shall receive an email confirming the appointment date and time along with general instructions on how to back up their device, update to the latest software and be prepared for when the technician arrives.

-The technician shall be on time to all appointments, shall call the customer 30 minutes prior to service time window and keep the customer updated on arrival time.
+The technician shall be on time for all appointments, the customer shall be contacted 30 minutes prior to the service time window and keep the customer updated on arrival time.
 The technician may be required to call additional numbers or to reach out to their organization's support staff for assistance in contacting the customer.